Meet the Dorm Heads

 Boys Dorm

-Mr. McKillop is the assistant athletic director, head varsity baseball coach, and assistant football coach.
+Mr. McKillop is the associate athletics director, head varsity baseball coach, and assistant football coach.
 He lives in Warham with his wife, Katy, and their four children.

 “In Warham our boys learn how to live in a positive community.
 Our R.A.’s (resident assistants) are vital to setting the culture and tone of the dorm, and we want it to feel like a family home.
 Our staff believes in helping students learn how to build and contribute to an inclusive community that people want to be a part of.
 It tends to be a lighthearted and an enjoyable place to live.
 The guidelines of the dorm definitely help young men learn how to prioritize their time while also still feeling like a comfortable home to relax in and enjoy time with peers.”